electricbookworks/ebw-training/multiformat-editing/text/06-text.md

 In this section we'll get to the nitty gritty of dealing with text for multi-format publications.
 We'll cover practical tips for dealing with special characters, links, cross-references, capitalisation, indexing, and mathematics.

-## Special characters: fonts, unicode glyphs and markup
+## Special characters: fonts, Unicode glyphs and markup

-In the [Connecting humans and machines section](02-connecting-humans-and-machines.html#character-encoding-and-unicode){:.show-page-number} we explained how character encoding works.
+In the [Connecting humans and machines section](02-connecting-humans-and-machines.html#character-encoding-and-Unicode){:.show-page-number} we explained how character encoding works.

 What does that mean for editors?

 When we're working in simple English, this means almost nothing.
 Just keep going and computers will do the rest.

-But as soon as you start working with special characters, it's critical that you use unicode characters.
+But as soon as you start working with special characters, it's critical that you use Unicode characters.

 Let's say you want to insert a degrees symbol, '°'.
 That symbol is not on your keyboard, and you're not sure how to insert it.
 Authors will often insert an o (the lowercase letter 'oh'), and make it superscript using formatting tools.
 That is a Very Bad Idea!

 Let's say you send the file to someone else, who copies and pastes your `30°C` into a different software program.
 Their program handles superscript differently, or doesn't support it at all.
 Now they have an o where you intended a degree symbol: `30oC`!

 This is just one common example.
-As you work, you'll find many cases where authors misuse incorrect characters, rather than the correct unicode character.
-It happens most often in languages other than English, where it's hard to find specialised unicode characters, and ones with unusual diacritics.
+As you work, you'll find many cases where authors misuse incorrect characters, rather than the correct Unicode character.
+It happens most often in languages other than English, where it's hard to find specialised Unicode characters, and ones with unusual diacritics.
 In South Africa, this is often a challenge in Tshivenda translations.

-**So how do you find the correct character?** There are a host of clever software programs for this that you can use or install, but often the simplest technique is to search online for, say, 'unicode degrees symbol'.
-That will show you several official unicode pages you can copy and paste from.
+**So how do you find the correct character?** There are a host of clever software programs for this that you can use or install, but often the simplest technique is to search online for, say, 'Unicode degrees symbol'.
+That will show you several official Unicode pages you can copy and paste from.

 ### Helpful and unhelpful fonts

 Fonts can cause extra confusion.

-Some fonts *look* like they provide glyphs for special characters, but their characters do not map correctly to unicode code points.
+Some fonts *look* like they provide glyphs for special characters, but their characters do not map correctly to Unicode code points.
 So a character that looks like, say, a '[letter f with hook](https://en.wikipedia.org/wiki/%C6%91)' in that font might actually be encoded as, say, the number 4.
 If you change the font, you end up with incorrect text.

-Many fonts do not include glyphs for many less common unicode characters.
+Many fonts do not include glyphs for many less-common Unicode characters.
 If the font you are using in your editor does not show a character you have inserted, you might see a little box instead, as a [substitute character](https://en.wikipedia.org/wiki/Substitute_character) (sometimes called 'tofu').
-You may need to set the font you are editing in to one that supports a bigger glyph set.
+You may need to change the font you are using to one that supports a bigger glyph set.
 A good option is [Noto](https://www.google.com/get/noto/){:.show-url}.

 ## Non-breaking spaces

 If your text will reflow every time it appears on someone's screen, you can't control where lines will break.
 A line may break, for instance, in the space in `100 mm`, or the number `100 000`, or before an `…` ellipsis.
 To avoid this, use a non-breaking space.

-A non-breaking space is a unicode character.
+A non-breaking space is a Unicode character.

 In many Mac programs, you type a non-breaking space with Alt + Space.
-On Windows they shortcut varies between programs.
-If you're editing in markdown (or actually editing raw HTML), you represent a non-breaking space by typing `&nbsp;`.
+On Windows the shortcut varies between programs.
+If you're writing in markdown or raw HTML, you represent a non-breaking space by typing `&nbsp;`.
+(This is called an HTML entity.
+HTML entities always start with `&` and end with `;`.)

 ## Discretionary hyphens